Neuro-Optometric Rehabilitation Therapy (NORT) for Visual Snow Syndrome

 What is NORT?

-Neuro-Optometric Rehabilitation Therapy (NORT) is a noninvasive individualized regime used to address visual deficits resulting from various conditions, including neurological disorders like VSS.
+Neuro-Optometric Rehabilitation Therapy (NORT) is a noninvasive individualized regime used to address visual deficits resulting from various conditions, including neurological and neuro-ophthalmological disorders like VSS.
 NORT aims to retrain the neural processes of the brain related to visual function through the use of various specialized lenses, prisms, filters, and eye exercises.
 These are customized to each patient based on their specific symptoms and medical history.
 Research studies demonstrate that patients with VSS who did NORT have experienced symptom improvements in several areas.
 These include general vision, diplopia (double vision), palinopsia, perception of visual snow (VS) and other related visual disturbances, eye movement deficits, mental health, role difficulties, dependency, debilitation, social functioning, and overall quality of life.
 VSS patients have also reported improvements in their ability to drive, read, work, and effectively perform daily tasks from close-up or farther away.

 What does NORT involve?